 Poole – Adrian Oliver

-The candidate selected for Mid Dorset and North Poole, Elizabeth McManus, will now be standing down to allow the Liberal Democrats a clear run at attempting to gain the seat.
+The candidate selected for Mid Dorset and North Poole, Elizabeth McManus, stood down to allow the Liberal Democrats a clear run at attempting to gain the seat.

 Profiles of the candidates are shown below.